NeRFReN: Neural Radiance Fields with Reflections

 \subsection{Warm-up Training}

 The overall loss used to optimize {\sysname} is the weighted combination of photometric loss and the proposed geometric priors:

-The magnitude of the geometric priors can greatly influence the decomposition results, which requires careful tuning of the weighting hyper-parameters which can hardly be shared across scenes.
-It is difficult to get a balance between the photometric loss and the geometric constraints especially at the early stage of training, due to the following reasons.
-If the geometric constraints dominate, the model will stuck into a bad local minima by using only one of the components to explain the whole scene while leaving the other empty.
-On the other hand, if the photometric loss dominates, insufficient geometric regularizations are provided, leading to suboptimal decomposition results.
+The magnitude of the geometric priors can greatly influence the decomposition results, requiring careful tuning of the weighting factors which can hardly be shared across scenes.
+It is difficult to get a balance between the photometric loss and the geometric constraints especially at the early stage of training.
+If the geometric constraints dominate, the model will stuck at a bad local minima by using only one of the components to explain the whole scene while leaving the other empty.
+On the other hand, if the photometric loss dominates, insufficient geometric regularizations will lead to sub-optimal decomposition results.

-Based on the above observations, we propose a universal training strategy, avoiding the need for tuning hyper-parameters for each scene and effectively stabilize the training process.
-Specifically, we take inspirations from learning rate warm-up and propose to ``warm-up" the geometric constraints.
-Denote the weighting parameters as $\lambda_{d}$ and $\lambda_{bdc}$.
-We set $\lambda_{d}$ and $\lambda_{bdc}$ to be small at the beginning to get a reasonable initial state, and gradually increase the weights to relatively large values as the training proceeds.
-Large weights impose strong constraints on the geometry of the transmitted and reflected component, but will not lead to bad local minima due to the initialization phase.
-Then we gradually decrease the weights to concern more on photometric loss to get more accurate renderings.
-We refer to the supplementary material for more details about the warm-up training.
+Based on the above observations, we propose a universal training strategy to avoid the need for tuning hyper-parameters for each scene which effectively stabilizes the training process.
+We take inspirations from learning rate warm-up and propose to ``warm-up" the geometric constraints. $\lambda_{d}$ and $\lambda_{bdc}$ are initialized with small values, and are first increased then decreased as the training progresses.
+We also mask out the input viewing direction at early stage of training to avoid ``leakage" of the reflected component into the transmitted one.
+We refer to the supplementary material for more details.